OpenTermsArchive/opentermsarchive.org/content/memos/parler-opens-address-germany.md

 ![Screenshot of Parler’s homepage showcasing a picture of Trump winning the elections and motto “Real People.
 Unfiltered Voices.
 True Freedom.”](../parler-opens-address-germany.png)

 This expansion towards the European Union takes place in a context of increased presence and political activism from major American social media.
 On January 7th, Mark Zuckerberg [stated](https://www.threads.net/@zuck/post/DEhgYx4JbEG) that Meta will “work with President Trump to push back against foreign governments going after American companies to censor more” and [dampened its hate speech restrictions]({{< relref path="meta-dampens-hate-speech-policy" >}}).
 On January 9th, Elon Musk [hosted](https://www.bbc.com/news/articles/cr7errxp5jmo) a discussion on X to support Germany’s far-right party AfD.

+### Update 1 (Jan 15)

+Following Open Terms Archive’s report, the MiOM space issued a [statement](https://miom.space/en/posts/parler/):

+> MiOM Kreativraum e.V. has no relationship with Parler.
+The association has never been in contact with Parler. […] We are currently looking into possible legal measures.

+### Update 2 (Jan 15)

+Following MiOM’s statement, Parler hid both their Texas and Köln addresses from their website.
+However, this removal is only visual and the data is still present on the page, enabling indexing by search engines.